I'm Geoff Nicholson, originally and primarily a novelist, though as the world turns ever more to nonfiction,

 never even knew existed," That was Lillian Pizzichini writing about my novel Flesh Guitar for the Independent.

 I was born in Sheffield, England, and studied English at Cambridge, then European drama at Essex.
-I sometimes like to say
+The legendary poet J.H.

 and book reviews for everybody - New York Times, Bookforum, Financial Times, Time Out, San Francisco Chronicle, LA Weekly